eventql/eventql/doc/tables/partitioning.md

 ==================

-Tables in EventQL are internally split into many partitions that can be distributed over many machines and queried in parallel, allowing horizontally scale tables far beyond what a single machine could handle.
+Tables in EventQL are internally split into many partitions that can be distributed over many machines and queried in parallel, allowing you to horizontally scale tables far beyond what a single machine could handle.
 This concept is sometimes referred to as "massively parallel database architecture".

-The partioning is more or less transparent to you.
+The partioning is more or less transparent to users.
 If you want to learn about the intricate details of the algorithm, have a look at the internals section.
-Still there are few things that you have to consider when designing your data model for EventQL:
+Still there are few things that you have to consider while designing your data model for EventQL:

 ## Mandatory Primary Key